Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/python-basic-elements1.md

 # Introduction to some basic elements of Python (part I)

 ## Overview
+Like the previous lesson, this lesson is inspired by the [Programming in Python lessons](https://v4.software-carpentry.org/python/index.html) from the [Software Carpentry organization](http://software-carpentry.org/).
+The main sections of the lesson are below.

 - [Data types](#data-types-revisited) (5 minutes) - DW
 - [Lists and indices](#lists-and-indices) (15 minutes) - DW